watkins-joe/core-python/02-getting-started/notes.md

 $ corepy %
 ```

-this looks fine until we realize that we can't usefully test `main` any longer from the REPL since it referes to `argv[1]` which is unlikely to have any useful value in the REPL environment
+this looks fine until we realize that we can't usefully test `main` any longer from the REPL since it refers to `argv[1]` which is unlikely to have any useful value in the REPL environment

 the solution is to allow the argument list to be passed as a formal argument to the main function using `sys.argv` as the actual parameter if the dunder name equals dunder main block.